hydroper/as3parser/docs/features.md

 _Places_: ASDoc comments can be applied to additional places, such as to type aliases and record fields.

-## Meta-data
+## Meta data

-Meta-data are the same as of the Adobe ActionScript compiler and include syntax such as:
+Meta data are the same as of the Adobe ActionScript compiler and include syntax such as:

 * keyless entries, either in the form `s` or `"s"`, such as in `[D(s)]` and `[D("s")]`;
 * qualified names, in the form `q::x`, such as in `[q::x]`.